$178.00 - $4,651.50

 Molecular Weight 150 kDa

-Storage The antibody solution should be stored at the stock concentration at 4Ā°C. Do not freeze.
+Storage The antibody solution should be stored at the stock concentration at 4°C. Do not freeze.

-Liu, M., et al. (2020).
-"TGF-Ī² suppresses type 2 immunity to cancer" Nature 587(7832): 115-120.
-PubMed
+Liu, M., et al (2020).
+"TGF-β suppresses type 2 immunity to cancer" Nature 587(7832): 115-120.

 The immune system uses two distinct defence strategies against infections: microbe-directed pathogen destruction characterized by type 1 immunity(1), and host-directed pathogen containment exemplified by type 2 immunity in induction of tissue repair(2).
 Similar to infectious diseases, cancer progresses with self-propagating cancer cells inflicting host-tissue damage.
 The immunological mechanisms of cancer cell destruction are well defined(3-5), but whether immune-mediated cancer cell containment can be induced remains poorly understood.
-Here we show that depletion of transforming growth factor-Ī² receptor 2 (TGFBR2) in CD4(+) T cells, but not CD8(+) T cells, halts cancer progression as a result of tissue healing and remodelling of the blood vasculature, causing cancer cell hypoxia and death in distant avascular regions.
-Notably, the host-directed protective response is dependent on the T helper 2 cytokine interleukin-4 (IL-4), but not the T helper 1 cytokine interferon-Ī³ (IFN-Ī³).
+Here we show that depletion of transforming growth factor-β receptor 2 (TGFBR2) in CD4(+) T cells, but not CD8(+) T cells, halts cancer progression as a result of tissue healing and remodelling of the blood vasculature, causing cancer cell hypoxia and death in distant avascular regions.
+Notably, the host-directed protective response is dependent on the T helper 2 cytokine interleukin-4 (IL-4), but not the T helper 1 cytokine interferon-γ (IFN-γ).
 Thus, type 2 immunity can be mobilized as an effective tissue-level defence mechanism against cancer.

-in vitro E-Cadherin neutralization, Western Blot
+• in vitro E-Cadherin neutralization Western Blot

 The efficacy of oncolytic herpes simplex virus (oHSV) is limited by rapid viral clearance by innate immune effector cells and poor intratumoral viral spread.
 We combine two approaches to overcome these barriers: inhibition of natural killer (NK) cells and enhancement of intratumoral viral spread.
 We engineered an oHSV to express CDH1, encoding E-cadherin, an adherent molecule and a ligand for KLRG1, an inhibitory receptor expressed on NK cells.
 In vitro, infection with this engineered virus, named OV-CDH1, induced high surface E-cadherin expression on infected glioblastoma (GBM) cells, which typically lack endogenous E-cadherin.
 Ectopically expressed E-cadherin enhanced the spread of OV-CDH1 by facilitating cell-to-cell infection and viral entry and reduced viral clearance by selectively protecting OV-CDH1-infected cells from KLRG1(+) NK cell killing.
 In vivo, OV-CDH1 treatment substantially prolonged the survival in GBM-bearing mouse models, primarily because of improved viral spread rather than inhibition of NK cell activity.
 Thus, virus-induced overexpression of E-cadherin may be a generalizable strategy for improving cancer virotherapy.

-in vivoĀ E-Cadherin neutralization
+• in vivo E-Cadherin neutralization

 Treating neuropathic pain is a major clinical challenge, and several key molecules associated with nociception have been suggested as potential targets for novel analgesics.
 Many studies have reported the anti-nociceptive effects of glial cell-derived neurotrophic factor (GDNF), but the underlying mechanism remains largely unknown.
 The present study was performed to assess the effects of GDNF in a mouse model of chronic constriction injury (CCI)-induced neuropathic pain.
 We also determined the potential role of E-cadherin/p120 catenin (p120ctn) signaling in these effects.
 Mice received an intrathecal acute injection of PBS, GDNF, and DECMA-1 (an E-cadherin functional blocking antibody) or a combination of DECMA-1 with GDNF on the testing days.
 Our results demonstrated that CCI caused a rapid decrease in E-cadherin and membrane-associated p120ctn in the spinal dorsal horn.
 Together, these data demonstrated that E-cadherin-associated p120ctn was upregulated by GDNF and that this upregulation was inhibited by pre-treatment with DECMA-1.
 Moreover, DECMA-1 significantly inhibited the effect of GDNF on thermal hyperalgesia.
 These data suggest that GDNF might have a therapeutic potential for the treatment of CCI-induced neuropathic pain and that the E-cadherin/p120ctn might play a role in GDNF-induced attenuation of thermal hyperalgesia.

-Brouxhon, S. M., et al. (2013).
+Brouxhon, S. M., et al (2013).
 "Monoclonal antibody against the ectodomain of E-cadherin (DECMA-1) suppresses breast carcinogenesis: involvement of the HER/PI3K/Akt/mTOR and IAP pathways" Clin Cancer Res 19(12): 3234-3246.
-PubMed

 PURPOSE: Although targeted therapies against HER2 have been one of the most successful therapeutic strategies for breast cancer, patients eventually developed acquired resistance from compensatory upregulation of alternate HERs and mitogen-activated protein kinase-phosphoinositide 3-kinase (PI3K)/Akt/mTOR signaling.
 As we and others have shown that the soluble ectodomain fragment of E-cadherin exerts prooncogenic effects via HER1/2-mediated binding and activation of downstream prosurvival pathways, we explored whether targeting this ectodomain [DECMA-1 monoclonal antibody (mAb)] was effective in the treatment of HER2-positive (HER2(+)) breast cancers.
 EXPERIMENTAL DESIGN: MMTV-PyMT transgenic mice and HER2(+)/E-cadherin-positive MCF-7 and BT474 trastuzumab-resistant (TtzmR) cells were treated with the DECMA-1 mAb.
 Antitumor responses were assessed by bromodeoxyuridine incorporation, apoptosis, and necrosis.
 The underlying intracellular prooncogenic pathways were explored using subcellular fractionation, immunoprecipitation, fluorescence microscopy, and immunoblotting.
 RESULTS: Treatment with DECMA-1 mAb significantly delayed tumor onset and attenuated tumor burden in MMTV-PyMT mice by reducing tumor cell proliferation and inducing apoptosis without any detectable cytotoxicity to mice or end-organs.
 In vitro treatment of MCF-7 and BT474 TtzmR cells reduced proliferation and induced cancer cell apoptosis.
 Importantly, this inhibition of breast tumorigenesis was due to concomitant downregulation, via ubiquitin-mediated degradation through the lysosome and proteasome pathways, of all HER family members, components of downstream PI3K/Akt/mTOR prosurvival signaling and suppression of inhibitor of apoptosis proteins.
 CONCLUSIONS: Our results establish that the E-cadherin ectodomain-specific mAb DECMA-1 inhibits Ecad(+)/HER2(+) breast cancers by hindering tumor growth and inducing apoptosis via downregulation of key oncogenic pathways involved in trastuzumab resistance, thereby establishing a novel therapeutic platform for the treatment of HER2(+) breast cancers.